Cholesterol, what does it mean

 • Switching out unhealthy processed foods

-• Adding more omega-3 fatty acid rich fish into our diets
+• Adding more omega-3 fatty acid-rich fish to our diets

 • Exercising regularly